 Hey Tea lovers!
-Today, we will talk about memory monitoring tools in Java.
+Today, we will talk about Java memory monitoring tools.
 You will need them when you want to see how well or worst your code is performing, or you don’t know what’s going on in there.

 I have added not only the information about them but also videos showing how to use them in brief.
 It is the continuation of the post series This is the continuation of the post series “Get Ready to Deep Dive Java Memory Management”.

 Monitoring memory use and GC activity give us a realtime update as to what happens on each event in the application. so it better if we monitor the application according apply the fix to improve performance.

 - jstat utility provides information about the performance and resource consumption of running java applications.